-Growing weed in a tent is a great way to grow cannabis at home.
+Growing cannabis in a tent is a great way to grow marijuana at home.
 You’re not going to be growing on an industrial level.
 However, it’s a way to take a medium-sized area (like a basement) and turn it into multiple environments.
 Using tents, you can take a single room and break it up into multiple areas that can each produce a pound or more per harvest.

 Why Use a Tent?

-Grow tents fulfil multiple crucial roles for an indoor grow.
-First, tents are light proof and maintain your light cycle.
+Grow tents fulfill multiple crucial roles for an indoor grow.
+First, cannabis grow tents are light proof and maintain your light cycle.
 If you’re in flower, you need to make sure you’re getting 12 hours of light and 12 hours of darkness per day.
 In addition, tents make it easier to control your environment.
 Finally, tents allow you to have economy of space.
 In other words, tents are the best way to get the most out of a limited area.

 In addition, you can use tents to create different areas with multiple plant cycles in a single room.
 For example, if you have one area with an open floor plan and you want to have both vegging and flowering plants down there, you’re going to need two independent light cycles.
 As a result, you need to have tents.
 This same logic can apply on a larger scale if you’re trying to have multiple flower cycles for your plants.